Newtown High School of the Performing Arts

 Percussion and Drum Kit

-You will need to prepare a short piece and may also be required to demonstrate different drumming patterns.
+You will need to prepare a short piece and may also be required to demonstrate different drummings patterns (e.g. rock, swing, bossa, funk) and rudiments (eg snare rudiments).

 The Film Production Company

-The Film Production Company is open to students in Years 7 to 10.
-An application form can be collected from the Visual Arts staffroom and must be submitted by 3.30pm on Monday 17 February 2023.
+The Film Production Company is open to students in Years 8 to 10.
+The Company will meet weekly in the Visual Arts Faculty.

 Selection criteria for the Film Production Company